 A Datamover layer notifies its local iSCSI layer on an unsolicited termination or failure of an iSCSI connection providing the Connection_Handle associated with the iSCSI Connection.
-The iSCSI Layer MUST consider the Connection_Handle to be invalid upon being so notified.
-The iSCSI layer processes the connection termination as defined in [RFC3720].
+The iSCSI Layer MUST consider the Connection Handle to be invalid upon being so notified. iSCSI layer processes the connection termination as defined in [RFC3720].
 The Datamover layer MUST deallocate the connection and task resources associated with the terminated connection before notifying the iSCSI layer of the termination via this Operational Primitive.

-A target iSCSI layer being notified of an ungraceful connection termination by the Datamover layer when the underlying Transport Connection is torn down due to receiving a TCP RESET is one example when the Connection_Terminate_Notify Operational Primitive is invoked.
+A target iSCSI layer being notified of an ungraceful connection termination by the Datamover layer when the underlying Transport Connection is torn down.
+Such a Connection Terminate Notify Operational Primitive may be triggered, for example, by a TCP RESET in cases where the underlying Transport Connection uses TCP.